isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/map-editor-other-features.md

 ---
 title: Other features in the map editors
-description: Learn how to Other features in the map editors
+description: Discover some common features in the Basic and Advanced Map Editors.
+Learn how to resolve key references in the Map editor.
 exl-id: ed6f42f6-b95e-4c4d-a648-6f29641a3488
 ---
 # Other features in the map editors {#id1942D0T0HUI}